CyclingNews45d ago

 BRR Analysis

-Nairo Quintana, the 36-year-old Colombian climber and former Grand Tour winner, has announced his retirement from professional cycling at the end of the current season.
-The Movistar rider, who secured victories at the 2014 Giro d'Italia and the 2016 Vuelta a España, confirmed his decision after 16 seasons in the peloton, concluding a career that also saw him twice finish second overall at the Tour de France.
+Nairo Quintana, the 34-year-old Colombian climber and former Grand Tour winner, has announced his retirement from professional cycling at the end of the current season.
+The veteran, who famously won the 2014 Giro d'Italia and 2016 Vuelta a España, confirmed his decision after 16 seasons in the professional peloton.
+His career also includes two second-place finishes at the Tour de France, solidifying his status as one of the most successful Grand Tour riders of his generation.

 Never miss a story